Colorado Center for Bone Research

 Your diet and the foods you eat affect your bone health.
 You can greatly improve your health by incorporating foods and supplements that build bone strength so that they will support you throughout your life.

 The key players in your diet for bone health are calcium and vitamin D. These are essential nutrients for building bone density and healthy teeth.
 Because your body can’t manufacture its own calcium, getting it from your food and drinks is important.
+But a lot of patients forget that we can find calcium not only in animal milk products but also in plant-based milk, yogurts and cheeses.

 It is in recent years that research has shown the importance of vitamin D levels and the role they play in allowing the body to absorb the calcium.
 Recent data shows that many people are vitamin D deficient even when they are getting regular sunlight exposure and drinking milk.
 Men and women alike need both calcium and vitamin D to maintain strong bones.

-Dr. Miller may also suggest that patients increase their vitamin D intake above the National Recommended Allowance due to the growing evidence that suggests it can benefit overall health having higher vitamin D levels than the minimum level necessary for calcium absorption.
+Our providers may also suggest that patients increase their vitamin D intake above the National Recommended Allowance due to the growing evidence that suggests it can benefit overall health having higher vitamin D levels than the minimum level necessary for calcium absorption.

-Dr Miller has provided more information on nutrition for strong bones.
+Our providers have provided more information on nutrition for strong bones.
 Please review the following resources to help you better understand the role calcium plays in bone health.

 Exercise and Fall Prevention